chao-tic/chao-tic.github.io/_drafts/tls.markdown

 This concludes the four cases of TLS variable usage.
 At this point you might want to ask why the complexity?
 The simplest and the most general way of accessing TLS variables is to use `__tls_get_addr`, but in order to achieve fastest speed for a given condition glibc designers decided to sacrifice simplicity for performance.

 Certainly accessing TLS variables via thread register (FS) is _perceived_ to be faster (single memory fetch and more cache friendly) than `__tls_get_addr`, therefore if the speed of accessing TLS is important to your applications, try to place and use them in the executables when possible.
 If not, at least try to use them in executables where the variables will at least be in the static TLS.
-But of course profile first before sacrificing your program architecture.
+But of course profile first before changing your program architecture.

 ## The Initialisation of TCB or TLS in Non-main Threads